Simon Gillespie OBE

-His early career was in the Royal Navy, including command of HMS Sheffield and advising government ministers.
+Simon’s early career was in the Royal Navy, including command of HMS Sheffield and advising government ministers.
 From 2000 to 2004, he was Director of Operations at the Charity Commission.
-He then moved to become Head of Operations at the Healthcare Commission, where he was responsible for the inspection of NHS and independent healthcare facilities in England.
+He then moved to become Director of Operations at the Healthcare Commission, where he was responsible for the inspection of NHS and independent healthcare facilities in England.

-Professor Samani is a Fellow of the UK Academy of Medical Sciences and a NIHR Senior Investigator and holds fellowships of the American College of Cardiology, the American Heart Association and the European Society of Cardiology.
+Nilesh is a Fellow of the UK Academy of Medical Sciences and an emeritus NIHR Senior Investigator and holds fellowships of the American College of Cardiology, the American Heart Association and the European Society of Cardiology.

-Professor Samani’s research interests are focused around understanding the inherited basis of cardiovascular diseases.
-He has co-led the discovery of over 60 genetic loci associated with coronary heart disease.
-These findings are providing new insights into the causes of coronary heart disease and identifying novel approaches towards prediction, prevention and treatment of this common disease.
-Professor Samani has also made major contributions to our understanding of the relationship between biological ageing and the development of cardiovascular diseases.
-He has published over 450 research papers and is one of the most highly cited researchers in the world.
+His research interests are focused around understanding the inherited basis of cardiovascular diseases.
+He has co-led discoveries in genetics and made major contributions to our understanding of the relationship between biological ageing and the development of cardiovascular diseases.
+He has published over 500 research papers and is one of the most highly cited researchers in the world.

-For his services to the community, Professor Samani was made a Deputy Lieutenant of Leicestershire in 2009.
-In the 2015 New Year’s honours list, Professor Samani was awarded a knighthood for his contribution to medicine and medical research.
+For his services to the community, Nilesh was made a Deputy Lieutenant of Leicestershire in 2009.
+In the 2015 New Year’s honours list, he was awarded a knighthood for his contribution to medicine and medical research.